All Episodes

 Yep.

-Frankly, uh I don't know.
+I don't know.

-Uh I'm sure there are elites or people in elite positions who are on our side.
+I'm sure there are elites or people in elite positions who are on our side.

-I don't think they would broadcast it in the way uh that a lot of people would expect them to, because that would come with immediate sanctions.
+I don't think they would broadcast it in the way that a lot of people would expect them to, because that would come with immediate sanctions.

-If there are patronage networks that can emerge uh that do not draw as much attention and therefore legal trouble to themselves, I say let it happen naturally.
+If there are patronage networks that can emerge that do not draw as much attention and therefore legal trouble to themselves, I say let it happen naturally.

 I would say of those that you named for England, Elon could be an elite who is actually on our side, but he needs to stop making noises and start actually doing something to support the causes he's so vocal for.

-And he could start by you know, making his appearance on this podcast.
+And he could start by, you know, making his appearance on this podcast.

-Right you would, Elon.
+You said you would, Elon.

 Perhaps it was all a veiled warning.

-Um says I would not call my chat super just present.
+You are Sol says I would not call my chat super just present.

 If we can just scroll up a bit.

-Alda says clear them out, simple as bring on Steve Laz.
+Alda says, clear them out, simple as.

 Thanks.

-Uh I think we've read them.
+I think we've read them.

-Some of these other ones, although to be fair, somebody kept asking about uh Tom Artyom Alexandrovitch.
+Although, to be fair, somebody kept asking about Tom Artium Alexandrovich.

 I don't know who that is, but they kept sending in 80 Australian dollars for the pleasure of doing so.